 It should be noted that these business requirements are for the standard as a product, aimed at developers, system architects, and others with that level of skills.
 These are not requirements for those to whom we might try to market the standard (researchers), most of whom cannot (and cannot be bothered to) understand such technical artefacts as UML models, XML schemas, or RDF vocabularies.
 Our primary audience consists of those individuals who specify, design, and build infrastructure for the end users, the researchers.
 (A marketing plan is different from a requirements document for a reason!)

+This section (above) underplays the changing role of social science Archives and NSO’s, which are acquiring other forms of data for instance many are moving into biomedical data, clinical trials data and IOT data from smart meters, passive data collection from activity monitors and real time geo-located information from smartphones and weather stations.
+The narrative on convincing external agencies, misses out the supporting existing community narrative, whilst both are important, there is the potential for significant traction for our EXISTING community which is being lost here.

 Important DDI 4 Features